Timkor/nuxt-polyfill/README.md

  - Load polyfills **only if needed**
  - Aims to be as fast as possible
  - Supports polyfills from [polyfill.io](polyfill.io)
+   - Multiple features are bundled
+   - Detect function can be called before loading the features
  - Supports custom polyfills

 ## Getting started